Babies need breast milk not formula

 VERY IMPORTANT LIABILITY NOTICE: The parcel receiver is responsible for tracking, finding and picking up their parcel once they received their waybill details from the sender.
 We are only liable whilst it is in our hands prior to sending.

-If you resonate with the GOD given reality of Nature and you would like to be part of the solution, you should know that any one with a good heart can become an umlingo volunteer provided you have a chest freezer, an internet based cell phone with camera and R3000 starting capital.
+You are a healer and no one near you should need a doctor.
+If you resonate with the GOD given reality of Nature and you would like to be part of the solution, you should know that any one with a good heart can become an umlingo volunteer provided you have a chest freezer, an internet based cell phone with camera and R3500 starting capital.
 You will have the potential to become the most success full wholesome healer in your area of residence.
-Inbox your CV, photo of a valid id and a motivational letter as to why you will be a great umlingo volunteer candidate, to: email@example.com
+Inbox your CV, photo of a valid id and a motivational letter as to why you will be a great umlingo volunteer, to: firstname.lastname@example.org Thank you, GOD loves you

 Home made Umlingo WamaNgcolosi juice for 1 day: